Writing Plugins

 1. When a query is executed, the plugin checks if the same query has been cached

-2. If a cache hit occurs, the cached results are returned without executing the query
+2. Cache hit: cached results returned without executing the query

-3. If a cache miss occurs, the query is executed and the results are cached
+3. Cache miss: query is executed and results are cached

-4. When data in a collection changes (insert, update, delete), the cache for that collection is invalidated
+4. When data changes (insert/update/delete), cache for that collection is invalidated

 5. Cache entries expire after the configured TTL